The museum is set over 2 sites, The Postal Museum and Mail Rail. These buildings are separated by Phoenix Place, a public road with a zebra crossing.

 Subtitles are provided on most of the films throughout the museum.

-Due to the size of the ride it is not suitable for those who struggle with confined spaces.
-Please note, there is no option to exit the carriage once the ride has begun and it will last 15 minutes.
+- Please note, there is no option to exit once the ride has begun and it will last 15 minutes.

 Mail Rail Film

-For people who do not meet the evacuation requirements, or for those who do not wish to ride, there is a Mail Rail Film available.
+For people who do not meet the evacuation requirements, or for those who do not wish to ride, a film is available to watch on the lower ground floor of Mail Rail.

-Visitors who will be viewing the film instead of going on the ride only need to purchase an Exhibitions only ticket.
+Visitors viewing the film instead of going on the ride only need to purchase an Exhibitions only ticket.

 Additional Information and Support